DanielBarie/ProxmoxSetup/README.md

   ```

 # Secure SSH Login with second factor (TOTP) in addition to password
+  - LEAVE AN EXISTING SSH SESSION OPEN (so as not to lock out yourself)
+  - Test login functionality by opening another session!
   - Install pam `sudo apt install libpam-google-authenticator`
   - User to be authenticated must run `google-authenticator`
   - this one is a good one: https://unix.stackexchange.com/questions/513011/sshd-denies-access-with-password-google-authenticator-combo